awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_setup_trust.md

 1. In the **Trust relationships** section, select the trust you want to verify, choose **Actions**, and then select **Verify trust relationship**\.

 This process verifies only the outgoing direction of a two\-way trust\.
 AWS does not support verification of an incoming trusts\.
-For more information on how to verify a trust to or from your on\-premises Active Directory, refer to [Verify a Trust](https://technet.microsoft.com/en-us/library/cc753821.aspx) on Microsoft TechNet\.
+For more information on how to verify a trust to or from your self\-managed Active Directory, refer to [Verify a Trust](https://technet.microsoft.com/en-us/library/cc753821.aspx) on Microsoft TechNet\.

 **To delete an existing trust relationship**